Culver’s Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

 - All exterior signs and supplies for your Restaurant must meet Culver’s standards and specifications, comply with any state or local government regulations, and must be manufactured by a supplier approved by Culver’s

-- The estimate includes the cost to acquire and install all point of sale system/cash registers, but it does not include sales tax.
-All point of sale system/cash registers for your Restaurant must meet Culver’s standards and specifications.
+- The estimate includes the cost to acquire and install the point of sale system, but it does not include sales tax.
+The point of sale system for your Restaurant must meet Culver’s standards and specifications.

 10. Miscellaneous Expenses: $20,000 to $40,000